In the video above, Dr. Jerry Shapiro discusses finasteride side effects.

 There are a lot of rumors out there about this drug and its side effects.
 Being curious—or even concerned—about finasteride’s side effects is completely fair.
 Before you take any medication (or really make any decisions involving your own healthcare), you should always do your research and make sure you’re comfortable with your treatment plan.
 To make that easier for you, we went ahead and summed up the important facts below.

 Yes, like any drug, there might be side effects.
-Some of the possible side effects of finasteride include:
+Some of the possible side effects of taking finasteride 1mg include:

 Let’s just jump right into what’s likely your biggest fear though: erectile dysfunction.
 Or, more specifically, the fear that taking finasteride will disrupt your sex life.